Environmental Policy For Elder Grove & Stones Throw

 In an idle moment during spring 2004 we (Paul and Vicky) decided we should be more environmentally friendly at Elder Grove.

 This lead us to joining the Tourism Partnership that helps preserve the Lake District we love so much one course and some consultation later we put some simple steps in Green awareness into practice.
 Later the same year we achieved green accreditation.
-Over the last 2 years we have continued improve our green policies and have since gone on to achieve the Cumbria Business Environmental Network (Cben) Bronze award in October 2006 and 2007.
+Over the last 9 years we have continued improve our green policies and have since gone on to achieve the Cumbria Business Environmental Network (Cben) Bronze award in October 2006 and 2007.
 During the summer of 2007 we have worked for and gained a gold award from GTBS (Green Tourism Business Scheme) achieving a rating of 88%, being one of the first bed and breakfasts in Ambleside, The Lake District & The North West of England to achieve this prestigious award.
 During 2008 we achieved Cben Gold.
-In the Autumn of 2009 with the new GTBS criteria we achieved a Silver award
+In the Autumn of 2009 with the new GTBS criteria we achieved a Silver award regaining gold in 2013

 In the dinning room our jams and marmalade are homemade.
 Bacon, Sausage and Bread (except our homemade loaf) are produced in the village with ingredients sourced with in Cumbria.
-Bees from Ambleside help produce the honey bought from a beekeeper from Kendal and our Butter is handmade on a farm near Carlisle all helping reduce our "food miles".
+Bees from Ambleside help produce the honey bought from a beekeeper from Kendal and our Butter is handmade on a farm at Shap all helping reduce our “food miles”.
 We have been looking at reducing our food waste and have changed the menu to offer smaller portions, we feed unused toast to the birds, and compost all the old tea bags.

 We have maps and timetables to encourage you to walk and use public transport.
 Our situation is ideal for walking from the house or jumping onto the local bus service and leaving you car behind for the day.